ZeekInteractive/heisenberg/README.md

-#Heisenberg - Zeek Starter Theme
+# Heisenberg - Zeek Starter Theme

 This is the Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation for Sites, version 6.1.1.

-## How to get started
-### Prerequisites
+## Prerequisites
 * Node.js 4.x.x and npm 2.x.x
 * Gulp.js - from Terminal or Command Prompt run `npm install --global gulp`

 **Note: if you run into errors when using Terminal, you may have to use the sudo command to install Gulp.js.
 For instance, `sudo npm install -g gulp`**

+## How to get started
 ### Install Foundation Sites and Gulp Modules via NPM
+1. Clone or [download](https://github.com/ZeekInteractive/heisenberg/archive/master.zip "Download the Heisenberg Zip") the project onto your `themes` directory `(./wp-content/themes)`
-The theme dependencies are listed in our `package.json` file.
-If you run `npm install`, all of the theme dependencies will be installed into `node_modules`.
+2. From the theme directory, run `npm install`.
+All of the theme dependencies will be installed into `node_modules`.

-Using the `gulpfile.js` file, gulp will handle Sass compiling, vendor-prefixing, CSS/JS minification and browser reloading.
-It will automate a lot of tedious tasks for us.
-Magic!

-**Important:**  you need to change the proxy string from `'heisenberg.dev/'` to your local URL.
+3. Run a find and replace to remove the `heisenberg` slug/string throughout with your project name.
+4. Run `gulp`

+## Gulp
-Once you’ve adjusted the string, from Terminal or Command Prompt, navigate to your theme directory and run `gulp`.
-Gulp will watch your Sass files and will compile when a change is made.
-Also, <a href="http://www.browsersync.io/docs/gulp/" title="BrowserSync documentation">BrowserSync</a> will run and inject new CSS after compilation and will reload the browser when your PHP files change.
+Gulp will handle Sass compiling, vendor-prefixing, CSS/JS minification and browser reloading.
+It will watch your Sass, JS and PHP files and will compile when a change is made, inject new CSS after compilation and will reload the browser when your PHP and JS files change.

 **CSS/Sass Tasks** – gulp will compile a compressed CSS and sourcemap file for you.